Affonso Arinos de Mello Franco

 Affonso Arinos de Mello Franco (November 11, 1930–March 15, 2020) was a Brazilian diplomat and journalist.
 He was born in Belo Horizonte on November 11, 1930.
 His parents were Affonso Arinos de Mello Franco and Anna Guilhermina Pereira de Mello Franco.
 He was grandnephew of Afonso Arinos.

-Education

-He has undertaken the following degrees and courses:
+He obtained a Bachelor's Degree in Legal and Social Sciences at the National Faculty of Law from the University of Brazil, in 1949–53.